Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 * Doubly redundant [UAVCAN interface](#UAVCAN_interface) with two connectors for each interface.
 This interface provides access to all features of Zubax GNSS 2, including measurements output, configuration, time synchronization, firmware update, etc.
-Connector type is UAVCAN Micro connector (Molex CLIK-Mate).
+Connector type is UAVCAN Micro connector (JST GH).
 * [USB port](/usb) (CDC ACM profile, also known as virtual serial port).
 This interface can be used for NMEA output and configuration.
 Connector type is USB micro B (which is the most common USB connector).